stex/stex.codes/about.md

 ## Ahoy, glad you made it here!

-I'm Stefan Exner (hence the domain name), currently working as Digital Solution Architect and living in Hamburg, Germany.
+I'm Stefan Exner (hence the domain name), currently working as IT freelancer (Development, Consulting, whatever is needed) and living in Hamburg, Germany.

 With 4 older brothers who all ended up somewhere in computer science or architecture,